 -multiple sources including Azizi Powell's childhood memories of Atlantic City, New Jersey, 1950s

-HUMPTY DUMPTY DUMP
+HUMPTY DUMPTY DUMPHumpty Dumpty Dump

 Yo momma don't wear no draws